Oladipo Diya: Death sentence

 After his arrest, a military tribunal sitting in the Nigerian town of Jos sentenced six people including Lieutenant General Oladipo Diya to death by firing squad in April 1998.
 The accused were brought to the main military barracks in Jos for the trial.
 Security was tight, and the men on trial were chained at their ankles during the proceedings.
-In a dramatic statement at the outset of the trial, General Diya asserted that he had been entrapped by another officer close to General Abacha, Gen. Musa Bamaiyi, who approached him with the idea of mounting a coup.
+In a dramatic statement at the outset of the trial, General Diya asserted that he had been entrapped by another officer close to General Abacha, Gen. Ishaya Bamaiyi, who approached him with the idea of mounting a coup.
 Given the explosive nature of the charge, the government then closed the trial to the public.

 The head of the military tribunal, General Victor Malu, the former commander of the West African regional peacekeeping force ECOMOG, responding to Lieutenant General Diya's defence that people at the very top framed him, said it was not necessary to know who had initiated the conspiracy.
 He noted that all Lieutenant General Diya had to do was prove that he had not been part of the plot at any stage.
 General Malu assured the defendants that they would be given a fair trial and unlimited access to information they needed to defend themselves.
 "This tribunal will not conduct or tolerate a trial by ambush", he said.

 The South African government questioned the secrecy surrounding the trial and warned of the probability that there could be an unfavorable reaction, both in Nigeria and internationally, to a carrying out of the sentences.

 The sentence was later commuted by the head of state, Abdusalami Abubakar, who succeeded General Abacha.

-Lieutenant General Diya, was not only released but also discharged from the army, stripped of his rank, and barred from using his military title.
+Lieutenant General Diya was not only released but also discharged from the army, stripped of his rank, and barred from using his military title.

 Later career

-Following his release, General Diya has refused to co-operate with any investigations by Oputa Panel into his activities while he was vice president.
-He has spent most of his time attempting to recover possession of various properties seized by the government on his arrest.
-He has made no attempt to explain how he purchased these lavish properties on the salary of a lieutenant general.
+Following his release, General Diya refused to co-operate with any investigations by Oputa Panel into his activities while he was vice president.
+He spent most of his time attempting to recover possession of various properties seized by the government on his arrest.
+He made no attempt to explain how he purchased these lavish properties on the salary of a lieutenant general.

-On 18 May 2020, General Diya lost his second wife Folashade Diya a few days to her 65th birthday.
-It was reported that she died from COVID-19 complications and his first wife is said to be COVID-19 positive as well.
+On 18 May 2020, General Diya's second wife Folashade Diya died a few days prior to her 65th birthday.
+It was reported that she died from COVID-19 complications.